WICG/background-fetch/README.md

 This is excellent for battery and privacy, but it makes it difficult to download and cache large assets such as podcasts and movies, and upload video and images.

-This spec aims to solve the long-running fetch case, without impacting battery live or privacy beyond that of a long-running download.
+This spec aims to solve the long-running fetch case, without impacting battery life or privacy beyond that of a long-running download.

 # Features